jeanluciradukunda/world-clock-buddy/README.md

 - Accurate timezone handling with proper DST (Daylight Saving Time) adjustments
 - Search and add cities from a comprehensive timezone database
 - Save custom locations that persist across browser sessions
+- Click on any time block to copy the exact ISO 8601 time format to your clipboard
 - Hover over time blocks to highlight the same time across all timezones
 - Modern, responsive UI with smooth animations
 - Clean visualization of time differences with 5-hour view for each location